Mental health statistics: UK and worldwide

 Schizophrenia is a serious disorder of the mind and brain but it is also highly treatable - yet the facts around it make for alarming reading.

 The UK population is ageing rapidly, with the number of people aged 65 and over growing by nearly half in the past 30 years.
 People living longer is a cause for celebration, but older people are more vulnerable to mental health problems.

 Find out how many people experience mental ill health at work and how businesses can benefit from prevention initiatives.

 Mental health problems affect both men and women, but not in equal measure.

 While starting a family is an exciting time for many, it can also be stressful and mental ill health among mothers and fathers is not uncommon.

-Mental health statistics: anxiety
+Mental health statistics: depression

 Mental health statistics: children and young people

 We take a life-course approach to mental health because good mental health begins in infancy.